-Eligibility for VA benefits is usually the primary concern for veterans and their caregivers, but there are several other areas of confusion and sources of misinformation that can significantly impact the way families interact with the U.S Department of Veterans Affairs.
+Countless family caregivers help aging veterans and surviving spouses apply for veterans benefits and manage their payments.
+Qualifying for VA benefits is usually the primary concern for veterans and their caregivers, however there are several areas of confusion that can significantly impact the way families interact with the U.S Department of Veterans Affairs (VA).

-- The VA doesn't recognize power of attorney (POA).
-This revelation often comes as a shock to caregivers who are used to hearing about the necessity of obtaining a POA document as part of planning ahead for a loved one’s care.
-If a veteran is incapable of managing their own financial affairs, whether they are just now applying for VA benefits or they have been receiving them for decades, a fiduciary must be appointed to oversee their benefit payments.
+If a veteran (or related beneficiary) is incapable of managing their own financial affairs, a durable power of attorney for finances is insufficient in the eyes of the VA.
+Whether the beneficiary is just now applying for benefits or they have been receiving them for decades, a VA fiduciary must be appointed to receive and manage their VA benefit payments.
 Incompetence must be documented by a medical professional or determined by a court of competent jurisdiction.

-A family member or friend typically takes on this responsibility after passing a thorough vetting process conducted by the VA.
-This evaluation includes a criminal background check, credit report check, personal interview, and review of character references.
+A family member or friend typically serves as one’s fiduciary, but they must pass a thorough vetting process conducted by the VA.
+This evaluation includes a criminal background check, credit report check, personal interview and review of character references.
 In cases where a veteran does not have a trusted individual who can serve in this capacity, the VA will appoint a professional fiduciary.

-Along with a death certificate, the surviving spouse must supply any and all additional documentation required for the specific benefits they are looking to reinstate.
-Necessary paperwork might include the deceased veteran’s discharge papers, their marriage certificate, information regarding income, assets and expenses, a physician’s statement detailing the surviving spouse's medical diagnosis and ability to care for themselves, and a statement from their long-term care provider (assisted living community, home care agency, etc.) detailing their cost of care information.
+Along with a death certificate, the survivors must supply all additional documentation required for the specific benefits they are looking to apply for or reinstate.
+Necessary paperwork might include the deceased veteran’s discharge papers, marriage certificate, information regarding income, assets and expenses, a physician’s statement detailing the survivor’s medical diagnosis and ability to care for themselves, and a statement from their long-term care provider (assisted living community, home care agency, etc.) detailing their cost of care information.

 Even if these documents were already submitted to the VA, they must all be re-sent after a veteran dies.
-The average time to award a Survivors Pension is approximately 10-12 months after it has been submitted, so it’s important to be prepared and start this process as soon as possible.
+It can take time for the VA to process applications for benefits like the Survivors pension, so it’s important to be prepared and start the paperwork as soon as possible.

-For more information on benefits available to veterans, download AgingCare’s comprehensive guide below.
+For more information on benefits available to veterans and their surviving spouses and dependents, download AgingCare’s comprehensive guide below.

 FREE Guide: The Caregiver’s Guide to Veterans Benefits